TABLE OF CONTENTS

 Step 1: Go to Google Play Console and create a new account to get access to API interface.

-If you’d like to submit your Android app to Google Play Store with expo upload:android or eas submit, you need to do this:
+If you’d like to submit your Android app to Google Play Store with expo upload:android or EAS submit, you need to do this:

 getting access to api from google play console step 1